Airline & Safety Ratings

 - Snacks and beverages available for purchase on board; meals can be pre ordered on line at time of booking

 - No in flight entertainment

-- Seat pitch of 29 inch; allocated seating provided and can be changed to seat with extra legroom for additional charge
+- Seat pitch of 29 inch; allocated seating provided and can be changed to a preferred seator seat with extra legroom for additional charge

 - No blankets or pillows

-- Baggage allowance of 22kg which is pre-purchased at time of booking
+- Carry on luggage allowance of 10kgs,; Checked baggage allowance of 22kg which is pre-purchased at time of booking

 - Commenced operations in 2003

 - Originated under the name Channel Express in 1978 as freight operator until 2001 when it started passenger services

 - Channel Express founded Jet2 and wound back its operations

 - Majority of its hubs are in the north of the UK